approov/web-quickstart-hcaptcha-javascript/SHAPES-EXAMPLE.md

 ### hCaptcha

 hCaptcha uses sophisticated machine learning models to tell humans and bots apart.
-This approach enables them to reduce the CAPTCHA friction for users and therefore improve the web experience.
+This approach enables it to reduce the CAPTCHA friction for users and therefore improve the web experience.

 In the combined Approov/hCaptcha flow, each API request made by the web app is handled such that:

-* An hCaptcha token is fetched using the hCaptcha JS SDK
+* An hCaptcha token is fetched using the hCaptcha Javascript SDK
 * An Approov token fetch is performed, passing the hCaptcha token to the Approov cloud service for verification
 * The Approov service calls on the hCaptcha service to verify the hCaptcha token
 * The Approov token returned by the Approov service includes the verification result from the hCaptcha service